Seven GOP senators vote to convict Trump; McConnell says former president is responsible for Capitol riot but votes to acquit

 Cassidy had late last month also voted against the constitutionality of the trial but changed his mind Tuesday after considering arguments from the House impeachment managers and from Trump’s defense.
 The Louisiana senator left the chamber before the vote was done Saturday.

-In a lengthy statement, Sasse blasted Trump’s repeated lies about the election having been stolen from him and and also defended the constitutionality of the trial.
+In a lengthy statement, Sasse blasted Trump’s repeated lies about the election having been stolen from him and also defended the constitutionality of the trial.

 “The president abused his power while in office and the House of Representatives impeached him while he was still in office,” Sasse said.
 “If Congress cannot forcefully respond to an intimidation attack on Article I instigated by the head of Article II, our constitutional balance will be permanently tilted.
 A weak and timid Congress will increasingly submit to an emboldened and empowered presidency.
 That’s unacceptable.
 This institution needs to respect itself enough to tell the executive that some lines cannot be crossed.”